 - Principles of Web Development – This course focuses on web page design from the perspective of the business manager.
 Sufficient technical knowledge is developed to facilitate effective communication with information technology (IT) professionals such as webmasters and network administrators.

-- Systems Implementation and Training – This course focuses on implementing systems and managing change in large and small organizations.
+- Systems Implementation and Training – This business information systems course focuses on implementing systems and managing change in large and small organizations.
 Students learn to perform needs analysis; develop training and implementation plans to ensure that initiatives are effectively introduced; design training materials; and conduct a training session with e-learning technologies.